sheffield-bioinformatics-core/wrangling-genomics/_episodes/04-variant_calling.md

 ## Assess the alignment (visualization) - optional step

-It is often instructive to look at your data in a genome browser.
-Visualization will allow you to get a "feel" for the data, as well as detecting abnormalities and problems.
+**It is often instructive to look at your data in a genome browser.
+Visualization will allow you to get a "feel" for the data, as well as detecting abnormalities and problems**.
 Also, exploring the data in such a way may give you ideas for further analyses.
 As such, visualization tools are useful for exploratory analysis.
 In this lesson we will describe two different tools for visualization: a light-weight command-line based one and the Broad Institute's Integrative Genomics Viewer (IGV) which requires